AdaCore/aws/docs/source/high_level_services.rst

 body used by the corresponding templates :file:`aws_action_replace.tjs`, :file:`aws_action_clear.tjs`.

-Let say you want to clear a widget, change the content of another one and calling one of your specific `JavaScript` routine when clicking on a button.
+Suppose you want to clear a widget, change the content of another one and call one of your specific `JavaScript` routines when clicking on a button.
 It is not possible to have mutiple `onclick` events on the same widget, the solution is the following: